Riding Over Gold

-This past week I was driving through the sandy track of the Cut Across Trail in the Anza-Borrego Desert State Park, and the sparse landscape and rolling hills made me think of how desolate this area was.
-As I cautiously banked through the snake-like curves of the road in my 4x4 Jeep I began to wonder what it must have been like for the early travelers without motorized vehicles to traverse this dry and unforgiving desert.
+I was driving through the sandy track of the Cut Across Trail in the Anza-Borrego Desert State Park, and the sparse landscape and rolling hills made me think of how desolate this area was.
+As I cautiously banked through the snake-like curves of the road in my 4x4 Jeep I began to wonder what it must have been like for the early travelers without motorized vehicles traversing this dry and unforgiving desert.

 One of the most famous prospectors of the time, trapper/gold seeker “Pegleg Smith” traveled through this region.
 It's rumored he discovered black gold somewhere in the east part of the park.
 Where he found his gold has never been discovered, or if it has, the location has never been published or verified.
 The discovery of black gold by Pegleg remains just a legend, though many have searched the desert hills looking for the area where he found it.

 The essential coordinates of Pegleg’s lost gold are said to be inside the Borrego Springs area, within what is now the Anza-Borrego Desert region, somewhere west of the Salton Sea, east of Coyote Canyon, and south from Clark Valley and the Santa Rosa Mountains to the Borrego Sink.
 The black-coated gold nuggets Pegleg claims he found were located on top of one of three buttes.